Oklahoma QB Murray preparing for possible final home game

 NORMAN, Okla.
 (AP) — Just like that, Oklahoma quarterback Kyler Murray already could be preparing for his final home game.

 Murray is squarely into the Heisman race in his only season as a starter.
-While not completely closing the door on returning for his senior year, it is unlikely Murray will play in Norman again after Saturday’s game against Kansas.
+While not completely closing the door a return for his senior year, it’s unlikely Murray will play in Norman again after Saturday’s game against Kansas.

 “Might be my last year, but for me it’s really another football game,” he said.
 “I don’t like my emotions or whatever getting into the way of how I play.
 It doesn’t affect me too much.
 I’ve just got to go out there and play my game and lead the guys to a win.”

-“The thing with him is, when you play a play right, and you defend everyone down the field, that’s usually when he turns on and becomes the best, is when he’s out scrambling and extending plays,” Kansas linebacker Joe Dineen said.
+“The thing with him is, when you play a play right, and you defend everyone down the field, that’s usually when he turns on and becomes the best, is when he’s out scrambling and extending plays,” Kansas linebacker Joe Dineen, Jr. said.

-Murray wants to help the seniors get another Big 12 title — No. 6 Oklahoma (9-1, 6-1) has won three straight.
+Murray wants to help the seniors get another Big 12 title – No. 6 Oklahoma (9-1, 6-1, No. 6 CFP) has won three straight.
 Beating Kansas (3-7, 1-6) would be a critical step toward clinching.

 “Obviously it’s important for the seniors, the guys that have put in the work here, paved the way for us to do what we do, and the young guys,” Murray said.
 “It sets an example for how things are done around here.
 I think it’s obviously an important win for us.
 It’s another game to go to the goal we want to get to. “